 Faculty members who enroll in either the State Group Health Plan or one of the HMO plans previously described are automatically covered under the State Long Term Disability Plan.
 The University pays the entire cost for this coverage.
-Supplemental coverage is available through the USC Disability Salary Continuation Plan.
+Supplemental coverage is available through the State Supplemental Long Term Disability Plan.
 Both plans are designed to replace a portion of lost income in the event a faculty member experiences a period of disability which extends beyond applicable waiting periods.

-FLEXIBLE BENEfits PLAN (MONEYPLUS)
+FLEXIBLE BENEFITS PLAN (MONEYPLUS)

-Faculty members who enroll in the flexible benefits plan, called MoneyPlus, can authorize the University to set aside their premiums for health, dental, and long-term care insurance, and the amount they designate for anticipated costs for out-of-pocket medical and dependent daycare expenses before calculating Federal, State and FICA taxes.
+Faculty members who enroll in the flexible benefits plan, called MoneyPlus, can authorize the University to set aside their premiums for health, dental, and post-retirement life insurance and the amount they designate for anticipated costs for out-of-pocket medical and dependent daycare expenses before calculating Federal, State and FICA taxes.
 Eligible expenses can then be paid from this tax-sheltered account.
 Participation in the plan normally results in a lower tax deduction and greater take-home pay for the individual.
 The plan is administered under the authority of Section 125 of the Internal Revenue Code.